CodecoolGlobal/mastering-git-workshop-template/README.md

 Student B:
 - Check the PR of Student A's work (`calling-a-cat`) and merge it if everything is fine.

-### 3. Update your project with main, merge conflicts.
+### 3. Update your project with main, merge conflicts

 - Do the same like in the previous task, but work with the `sort-by.js` both.
 - Student A implement the first task, Student B implement the second task in the same file.